These chocolate crinkle cookies are fudgy on the inside with a crisp outside edge! So rich and decadent and adored by any and all chocolate lovers.

-These chocolate crinkle cookies are one of those classic Christmas cookies that is perfect to make during the holidays.
-The crinkly powdered sugar coating makes them super festive and contrasts beautifully with the dark brown chocolate color.
-They add the perfect dimension to any Christmas dessert board!
+These chocolate crinkle cookies are a classic Christmas cookie that add the perfect dimension to any Christmas dessert board .
+The crinkly powdered sugar coating makes them festive and contrasts beautifully with the dark brown chocolate color.

 I’ve been making this chocolate crinkle cookie recipe for several years now after getting it from a friend at a cookie exchange.
-We love adding these to our goodie plates along with Christmas sugar cookies, snickerdoodle cookies, ginger molasses cookies, and cookies with Andes mints.
+We add it to holiday cookie plates along with snickerdoodle cookies, ginger molasses cookies, and cookies with Andes mints.

 Find the printable recipe with specific measurements below.